-“Red Lotus Lake” (Talay Bua Daeng), a famed tourist attraction in Udon Thani Province, is garnering renewed online attention following the Tourism Authority of Thailand’s (TAT) “Amazing Thailand: Feel All the Feelings” campaign.
-This initiative invites tourists to experience the charm of nature-based travel amidst the spectacular beauty of the blossoming lotus blossoms in the Kumphawapi Nonharn Red Lotus Lake area.
+“Red Lotus Lake” (Talay Bua Daeng), a renowned natural attraction in Udon Thani Province, has recently regained widespread public attention following the Tourism Authority of Thailand’s (TAT) “Amazing Thailand: Feel All the Feelings” campaign, which invites visitors to experience nature-based tourism amid the breathtaking seasonal bloom of red lotuses at Kumphawapi Nonharn Lake.

-Amidst this rising interest, the KKU Battery and Modern Energy Factory (KKUVolts), supported by Khon Kaen University (KKU) and in collaboration with the Provincial Electricity Authority (PEA) and the local community, has moved forward with developing and testing high-performance batteries for electric long-tail boats.
+Amid this renewed interest, the KKU Battery and Modern Energy Factory (KKUVolts), under Khon Kaen University, in collaboration with the Provincial Electricity Authority (PEA) and the local community, has advanced the development and real-world testing of high-performance batteries for electric long-tail boats.

 Associate Professor Nonlake Meethong, Lecturer in Physics, Faculty of Science, and Director of the KKU Battery and Modern Energy Factory, Khon Kaen University, stated, “Today, the technology is ready.
 What follows is the power of collaboration and investment to ensure that every uncle and aunt in the community can drive electric boats, offering tourists a clean, quiet, and sustainable experience of the Red Lotus Lake.”

-The batteries utilised in this project are designed for high efficiency, seamless continuous operation, stability, and safety, making them ideal for the environment of Nonharn Lake.
+The batteries deployed in this project are engineered for high efficiency, operational stability, continuous use, and safety, making them particularly suitable for the ecosystem of Nonharn Lake.
 This ensures smooth navigation that does not disturb the natural surroundings, thereby promoting high-quality conservation tourism.
 Furthermore, the clean energy solution reduces fuel costs for the tour boat operators while laying the groundwork for long-term, low-carbon tourism.

 In a related effort, KKUVolts is also supporting mobility research.
 It has provided a 72V 100Ah battery pack system to King Mongkut’s University of Technology Thonburi (KMUTT) for use in developing electric boats and future transport systems in the Bangkok Metropolitan Area.